aragon/hack/docs/getting-started.md

 ## Next steps

 We hope you enjoyed that 😊!
-Please don't hesitate to leave us any feedback *[insert link].*
+Please don't hesitate to leave us any [feedback](https://aragon.chat/channel/feedback).

 Now that you’ve built your first DAO, feel free to take a look at the docs.
-If you're interested in understanding things at a deeper level, we recommend you jump straight into our awesome [tutorial](/docs/tutorial.html).
+If you're interested in understanding things at a deeper level, we recommend you jump straight into our [awesome tutorial](/docs/tutorial.html).

+## Contributing

+You should find that there is a light blue EDIT button in the top-right corner the page.
+This button is available on every page of the Aragon docs.
+If you feel like you can improve our documentation in any way, please don't hesitate to click on it!

+If you don't have any programming experience or if this is your first time contributing to an open-source project, don't worry.
+We've created a [contributing tutorial](https://medium.com/@sachastleger_80263/aragon-developer-docs-your-first-github-edit-c6d429268132) just for you 😊.

 P.S.
-You should find that there is a light blue EDIT button in the top-right corner of every page.
-If you feel like you can improve our documentation in any way, please don't hesitate to click on it.
-Once you click on it, you'll be taken to a github copy of the page.
-On that page you should see a small pencil icon somewhere on the right.
-Click on it to start.

-P.P.S.
-Before you submit any changes, you should read our [contribution guidelines.](https://github.com/aragon/hack/blob/master/CONTRIBUTING.md)
+Before you submit any changes, make sure to read our [contribution guidelines.](https://github.com/aragon/hack/blob/master/CONTRIBUTING.md)